SystemsApproach/5G/arch.rst

     :width: 500px
     :align: center

-    Figure 3.5: Base station establishes one or more tunnels between each UE and the Mobile Core’s User Plane.
+    Base station establishes one or more tunnels between each UE and the Mobile Core’s User Plane.

 Fourth, the base station forwards both control and user plane packets